Omar Vizquel: Feud with José Mesa

 A long-running and well-publicized feud erupted between Vizquel and former teammate and friend José Mesa.
-In 2002, following the publication of his autobiography, Omar!
-My Life On and Off the Field, Vizquel criticized Mesa's performance in Game 7 of the 1997 World Series: "The eyes of the world were focused on every move we made.
+In 2002, following the publication of his autobiography, Vizquel criticized Mesa's performance in Game 7 of the 1997 World Series: "The eyes of the world were focused on every move we made.
 Unfortunately, Jose's own eyes were vacant.
 Completely empty.
 Nobody home.
 You could almost see right through him.
 Not long after I looked into his vacant eyes, he blew the save and the Marlins tied the game."
 Mesa reacted furiously, pledging to hit Vizquel upon every subsequent opportunity: "Even my little boy told me to get him.
 If I face him 10 more times, I'll hit him 10 times.
 I want to kill him."

 On June 12, 2002, Mesa hit Vizquel with a pitch in the ninth inning.
 Mesa was not ejected and finished the game.
 They did not face each other again until 2006; by then, Vizquel was with the San Francisco Giants and Mesa was playing for the Colorado Rockies.
 When Vizquel came to bat against Mesa in Denver on April 22, Mesa hit him again.
 Meeting three more times in 2006, however, Vizquel escaped being hit by his former teammate, with two groundouts and an RBI single.
-Vizquel batted .333 (7-for-21) against Mesa before Mesa's retirement in 2007.
+Vizquel batted .333 (7-for-21) against Mesa before Mesa retired in 2007.

 Domestic abuse allegations

 On December 16, 2020, The Athletic reported that Vizquel's wife Blanca (who was filing for divorce) alleged that he physically abused her in 2011 (which was before their marriage) and in 2016.
 Blanca previously made the allegation in an Instagram live video on October 7, 2020.
-According to The Athletic, in 2016, Vizquel was charged with fourth-degree domestic assault after an incident at their Seattle-area home in Sammamish, Washington.
+According to The Athletic, in 2016, Vizquel was charged with fourth-degree domestic assault after an incident at their home in Sammamish, Washington.
 Blanca told police that her husband pushed her during an argument, causing her to fall and suffer an injury to her shin and multiple broken fingernails.
 Charges were later dropped at her request.
-She claimed in the article that Vizquel coerced her into signing the letter and threatened her with financial retribution.
-The Athletic also mentioned an incident in December 2011, when Vizquel allegedly strangled his wife during an argument at her sister's home in Alabama.
-He denied the allegation and claimed that Blanca scratched him, which she denies.
+She said in the article that Vizquel coerced her into signing the letter and threatened her with financial retribution.
+The Athletic also described an incident in December 2011, when Vizquel allegedly strangled his wife during an argument at her sister's home in Alabama.
+He denied the allegation and claimed that Blanca scratched him, which she denied.
 The couple ultimately filed a successful joint motion to dismiss charges.

 In a statement, Vizquel strongly denied the allegations against him.
-MLB is currently investigating the situation.
+MLB investigated the situation.